STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-mark'> Marking students attendance by group week number: `mark` <span>

-Marks the student's attendance according to the group name and week number, allowing you to easily keep track of students' attendance details.
-This function marks if the student is absent or present.
+Marks the student's attendance according to the group name and week number.
+This way, you can easily keep track of students' attendance details.

 Format: `mark INDEX g/GROUP_NAME w/WEEK a/ATTENDANCE`

-> ⚠️️ **Constraint:**
+> ⚠️️ **Warning:**
 > * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`, the group should exsist in the student
 > * `WEEK` must be a valid week number, from 1 to 13.
 > * `ATTENDANCE` must be either `A` for absent or `P`for present (should not be 'a' or 'p').